Basin View

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The suburb of Basin View had a median taxpayer income of $46,381 and an average income of $58,466 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than the national average, with Rest of NSW having a median income of $52,390 and an average income of $65,215.
-By September 2025, estimates suggest the median income would be approximately $50,490 and the average income around $63,646, based on Wage Price Index growth of 8.86% since financial year 2023.
+Basin View's median taxpayer income was $46,381 and average was $58,466 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average, with Rest of NSW having a median income of $52,390 and average income of $65,215.
+By September 2025, estimates suggest Basin View's median income would be approximately $50,490 and average $63,646, based on an 8.86% Wage Price Index growth since financial year 2023.
 Census 2021 data shows incomes in Basin View fall between the 14th and 16th percentiles nationally for households, families, and individuals.
-Income analysis reveals that 33.2% of locals (551 people) earn between $1,500 and $2,999, similar to the regional level where 29.9% fall into this income range.
-Housing affordability pressures are severe in Basin View, with only 82.9% of income remaining after housing costs, ranking at the 16th percentile nationally.
+Income analysis reveals that 33.2% of locals (551 people) predominantly earn between $1,500 and $2,999, similar to regional levels at 29.9%.
+Housing affordability pressures are severe, with only 82.9% of income remaining after housing costs, ranking at the 16th percentile nationally.

 Frequently Asked Questions - Income